dimaartemenkov/LWRafrica/README.md

 install.packages("rfishbase")

+For testing the data you must copy all files to one folder, also don't forget change your working directory with

+getwd()

+setwd()

 You may need to have R Tools installed on your system to install the development version from GitHub.
 See the instructions for (R Tools for Windows or R Tools for Mac OS X).

 # Questions / Comments / Problems